frontenddogma/web-development-glossary/manuscript/b.md

 : The duplication of an object under version control (such as a source code file or a directory tree) so that modifications can occur in parallel along multiple branches.
 Branching generally implies the ability to later merge or integrate changes back onto the parent branch.&nbsp;[†](#w-branching)

 BREAD
-: → Browse, read, edit, add, delete
+: → Browse, Read, Edit, Add, Delete

 Breadcrumb
 : A graphical control element frequently used as a navigational aid in user interfaces and on web pages.
 It allows users to keep track and maintain awareness of their locations within programs, documents, or websites.&nbsp;[†](#w-breadcrumb)